EdPanich/iTravel-Blog/docs/README.md

 Comments about places I visited when traveling Mexico.

 - **About Page**
-Information about the author of the Blog (Me).
+Information about the author of the Blog.

 - **Contact Page**
 Page to fill out a form.